-The production component fell 1.1 points in October to 46.2 after having declined 2.2 points in September and 1.3 points in August.
-“Two of the big six industry sectors expanded, and three contracted.”
+The production component rose 2.9 points in November to 49.1 after having fallen 1.1 points in October.
+“Three of the big six industry sectors expanded, and three contracted.”
 A level above 51.7 is consistent with an increase in the Federal Reserve’s industrial production figure.

-The employment index rose 1.4 points in October to 47.7 after having fallen 1.1 points in September to 46.3 and having declined 4.3 points in August.
-“One of the six big industry sectors expanded, and four contracted during the period.
+The employment index fell 1.1 points in November to 46.6 after having risen 1.4 points in October.
+“Three of the six big industry sectors expanded, and three contracted during the period.
 While the economy is currently cranking out about 170 thousand jobs per month, the factory sector accounts for only about 5 thousand of them.
 Most of the jobs are coming from services and construction.
 An ISM employment index above 50.8 is consistent with an increase in the Bureau of Labor Statistics data on manufacturing employment.”.

-The backlog of orders declined 1.0 point in October to 44.1 after having fallen 1.2 points in September to 47.8 after having risen 3.2 points in August.“Backlogs continued to contract moderately, despite new order contraction slowing compared to September.
-Five of the six big industry sectors’ backlogs contracted during the period,” says Fiore.
+The backlog of orders declined 1.1 point in November to 43.0 after having fallen 1.0 point in October.
+Backlogs continued to contract moderately.
+Four of the six big industry sectors’ backlogs contracted during the period,” says Fiore.